spacetelescope/jwst/README.md

 Installation
 ------------

 The `jwst` package can be installed into a virtualenv or conda environment via `pip`.
-We recommend creating a fresh environment with only python installed.
+In general, we recommend creating a fresh environment with only python installed.
 If using conda, make sure you have a recent version of Anaconda or Miniconda installed.
-Via conda:
+From a bash shell enter:

-    conda create -n jwst_env python
+    conda create -n <env_name> python
-    conda activate jwst_env
+    conda activate <env_name>
+If conda is not in your path, you will need to cd to the bin directory of your anaconda installation and enter:

+    ./conda create -n <env_name> python
+    ./conda activate <env_name>

+## Below are three different ways to install the pipeline.

 ### Installing for end-users ###

-To install a released (tagged) version, you can install directly from Github.
-To install release `jwst 0.15.0`:
+If you want to run the latest fully tested version of the pipeline you should install a released (tagged) version. you can install these versions directly from Github.
+For example, to install release `jwst 0.15.0`:

+    conda create -n <env_name> python
+    conda activate <env_name>
     pip install git+https://github.com/spacetelescope/jwst@0.15.0

-The latest development version (from `master`) can also be installed from Github:
+The latest development (unreleased) version (from `master`) can also be installed from Github:

+    conda create -n <env_name> python
+    conda activate <env_name>
     pip install git+https://github.com/spacetelescope/jwst

 As can a particular commit hash: